 Most people will have to get a background check every time they buy ammunition in California.
 Private party transactions must be processed through a licensed ammunition vendor, which can charge a fee, and the buyer is subject to background check.
 Note: There is NO limit on the quantity of ammunition you can purchase, or the gauge/caliber.

-Exemptions: Certain types of people are exempt from the background check requirement: licensed ammunition vendors; people on the California Department of Justice’s exempted FFL list; federally licensed gunsmiths, wholesalers, manufacturers and importers; authorized law enforcement representatives of a city, county, city and county, state or federal government, who also provide written authorization from the head of the agency authorizing the transfer; properly identified sworn peace officers or federal law enforcement officers who are authorized to carry a firearm in the course and scope of their duties who also present their credentials and verifiable written certification from the head of their agency.
+Exemptions: Certain types of people are exempt from the background check requirement: licensed ammunition vendors; people on the California Department of Justice’s exempted FFL list; federally licensed gunsmiths, wholesalers, manufacturers and importers; authorized law enforcement representatives of a city, county, city and county, state or federal government, who also provide written authorization from the head of the agency authorizing the transfer, if the sale or other transfer of ownership is for exclusive use by that government agency; properly identified sworn peace officers or federal law enforcement officers who are authorized to carry a firearm in the course and scope of their duties who also present their credentials and verifiable written certification from the head of their agency.
 Everyone in these categories must present government-issued identification that includes their name, date of birth, description and photo.

 Also, people may transfer ammunition to a spouse, registered domestic partner or immediate family member without going through a licensed ammunition vendor or background check.

 Note: Neither CCW holders nor active-duty military are exempt from background checks.

 At shooting ranges: The law does not require people to get a background check when purchasing ammunition at shooting ranges, but only provided they use all of the ammunition while they are there.
 Note: Some shooting ranges may require background checks if they can’t ensure that people fire every single round purchased that day.

 On a hunt: Friends sharing shells and bullets used in the field is allowed without a background check.